Computer Skills: Definitions and ExamplesMay 21, 2020

 How to list computer skills on your resume

 There are multiple locations on your resume you can list your computer skills.
-You can include your computers skills in your resume summary, skills section, and employment history.
+You can include your computer skills in your resume summary, skills section, and employment history.

 In your resume summary, you can highlight one of your key skills: